nemequ/wasm-simd-data/README.md

 would this allow us to use a more permissive license (perhaps even a public domain dedication), it would allow more flexibility in how the content is organized.

-To generate the lowering data, the `lowering/generate-makefile.py` script is first used to generate a `Makefile` which contains rules to allow generating the rest of the lowering data in parallel.
-To use it, just redirect the output to `Makefile`; for example, `./generate-makefile.py > Makefile`.